spirit-island/spirit-island-mod/CUSTOM.md

   - "Very High"
 - Add snap points to presence track(s) where presence should be setup
 - Presence track elements:
-  - For non any elements that appear on presence tracks grab object from the element bag (one next to energy bag)
+  - For fixed elements that appear on presence tracks grab object from the element bag (one next to energy bag)
   - Set the state to match the element
   - If multiple elements appear on same spot simply stack elements on top of each other
   - Once all elements are set press the "Update Elements" button
 - Presence track energy:
   - For each time that energy gain increases grab energy tokens from bag and stack them onto spot
-  - Energy tokens have a 2nd state to be used for bonus energy (i.e. Finder)
+  - Energy tokens have a 2nd state to be used for bonus energy (e.g. Finder)
   - Once all energy is set press the "Update Energy" button
   - Note: You don't need to put them on every spot, only when income changes
   - Note: Don't forget about starting spot if it's not zero